Spring Checklist: 3 Things you Need To Do

 Try using a fan speed controller

 You need to exchange more air when your grow room's hot, and less air when it's cool.
 With a fan speed controller, you can choose how fast your fans go to keep your temperature inside the ideal range.
 The best ones to use are temperature controlled - they automatically speed up if your room needs cooling.
-The GSE controllers and SMSCom 4.5 Amp Twin Fan Speed Controller are the best ones to use.

 3. Clean Your Grow Room